yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ### Fallback to Lower Versions
 {: #rec-fallback}

 Clients that "fall back" to lower versions of the protocol after the server rejects higher versions of the protocol MUST NOT fall back to SSLv3 or earlier.
+Implementations of TLS/DTLS 1.2 or earlier MUST implement the Fallback SCSV mechanism {{!RFC7507}} to prevent such fallback being forced by an attacker.

 Rationale: Some client implementations revert to lower versions of TLS or even to SSLv3 if the server rejected higher versions of the protocol.
 This fallback can be forced by a man-in-the-middle (MITM) attacker.
-TLS 1.0 and SSLv3 are significantly less secure than TLS 1.2, the version recommended by this document.
-While TLS 1.0-only servers are still quite common, IP scans show that SSLv3-only servers amount to only about 3% of the current Web server population.
-(At the time of this writing, an explicit method for preventing downgrade  attacks has been defined recently in {{?RFC7507}}.)
+TLS 1.0 and SSLv3 are significantly less secure than TLS 1.2 but at least TLS 1.0 is still allowed by many web servers.
+As of this writing, the Fallback SCSV solution is widely deployed and proven as a robust solution to this problem.

 ## Strict TLS